Senior Curriculum

 GCSE

-We use the Edexcel Board for all options.
+We use the Edexcel Board for the Fine Art and Photography options.
 All the work the students create goes towards their final grade.
 60% is their Personal Portfolio and 40% is the Externally Set Assignment with a 10 hour Examination.

-The courses are designed to encourage our girls to create their own style, to work independently and show self-motivation.
+The course is designed to encourage our girls to create their own style, to work independently and show self-motivation.
 They are expected to work outside of lessons, in the art studios and at home.

 PHOTOGRAPHY